proycon/LaMachine/docs/clarin_reviewer_response.md

 No, nobody has ever requested this desire yet.
 I'll look into it.
-It may be a bit difficult as LaMachine is such a meta-distribution that it is hard to pin down for any single scenario, but it would be interesting for the services inside a LaMachine installation.
+It may be a bit difficult as LaMachine is such a meta-distribution that it is hard to pin down for any single scenario, but it would be interesting for the services inside **a** LaMachine installation (our own public one perhaps).
 I opened issue https://github.com/proycon/LaMachine/issues/138 to this end.
 It's not in the paper as it does not offer sufficient space for such a discussion.

 > Does LaMachine aim at compatibility with the CLARIN Language Resource Switchboard?
 The paper states that LaMachine "transcends" the
 > ambitions of the Switchboard, but more relevant is the question whether the two are compatible and can be integrated.

-The "transcends" remark in our paper applies to the VRE project rather than to LaMachine, I clarified it to prevent confusion.
+The "transcends" remark in our paper applies to the VRE project rather than to LaMachine, I now clarified it to prevent confusion.
 LaMachine is not directly comparable with the switchboard as it offers no switchboard functionality.
 Now, the switchboard itself could possibly be included in the LaMachine distribution.
 I briefly considered this but decided to include a simpler portal instead as the switchboard did not meet all our demands and other initiatives were started to compete with it (CLARIAH WP3 VRE).
-Tighter compatibility between the switchboard and services offered by a LaMachine installation would be possible, but this is more a question for the switchboard developers than for us.
+Tighter compatibility between the switchboard and services offered by **a** LaMachine installation would be possible, but this is more a question for the switchboard developers than for us.

 In fact, the current switchboard already points to various webservices that are hosted in our LaMachine installation at